danwerner21/UniFLEX/Documents/Screenshots/README.md

 running6, two 'diskrepair' sessions on the new disk.

-running7, with the 'prm' tool examining a running kernel (task 0), the memory allocation is shown, dump of pasrt of kernel. yesy, you _CAN_ modify it.....
+running7, with the 'prm' tool examining a running kernel (task 0), the memory allocation is shown, dump of pasrt of kernel. yes, you _CAN_ modify it.....

 running8, have the debugger run the formatting program...